LuciaDiazRamirez/LuciaDiaz.github.io/_posts/Exteriores.md

 ---
 layout: post
-title: add posting automation
+title: Renderizaciones Exteriores
-tags: automation python pandas selenium marketing adds
+tags: Renderizaciones Exteriores

 ---
-automatic Add poster
+Renderizaciones Exteriores

-##### problem
+##### Renderizaciones Exteriores

 in my 3d printing business i had to post multiple adds for all my products online doing this manually would take a lot of time, and i could  do manual mistakes